CL | West Michigan Childbirth Options and Support, Grand Rapids Doulas, Holland Doulas, Lakeshore Doulas

 What is a Postpartum Doula?

-A Postpartum Doulais a trained, non-medical professional, who provides practical, confidential, non-judgemental, physical and emotional support to a family following a birth or adoption.
-Postpartum Doulas serve as an extra set of well-trained, trustworthy helping hands available to assist the entire family in their home during the postpartum period.
+A Postpartum Doula is a trained, non-medical professional, who provides practical, confidential, non-judgemental, physical, and emotional support to a family following a birth or adoption.
+Postpartum Doulas serve as an extra set of well-trained, trustworthy, helping hands available to assist the entire family in their home during the postpartum period.
 A Postpartum Doula's goal is to work herself out of a job by encouraging and supporting parents' efforts to increase their knowledge, confidence and family harmony.

 Who can use a Postpartum Doula?

 Anyone who wants to!
 The unconditional, non-judgmental support of a Postpartum Doula can benefit any parent.
-Additionally, individuals who live far from extended family or close friends will find a Postpartum Doula to be a strong source of practical, physical and emotional support when you need it most and others cannot be physically near.
+Additionally, individuals who live far from extended family or close friends will find a Postpartum Doula to be a strong source of practical, physical, and emotional support when you need it most and others cannot be physically near.

 Factors influencing your decision may include: